Discover The Italian Regions Of Tuscany & Umbria

 Umbria

-Land locked Umbria is less well known, located right in the centre of Italy and bordering Tuscany to the west and north, it has a landscape of hills and valleys, becoming mountainous in the south.
-It is less visited and consequently less crowded with tourists than its Tuscan neighbour.
-You may think you have never heard of anywhere in Umbria but Assisi, Perugia, Orvieto, Spoleto and Gubbio are all Umbrian towns, you have probably heard of St Francis of Assisi – one of the best known saints around the world.
-Assisi is the most visited place in Umbria and in particular visitors head for the Basilica of Saint Francis, a huge two storey church frescoed by leading medieval artists such as Giotto, Pietro Lorenzetti, Simone Martini and Cimabue.
+Land-locked Umbria is less well known than its neighbour, Tuscany.
+It is located right in the centre of Italy and borders Tuscany to the west and north.
+The Umbrian landscape is of hills and valleys, becoming mountainous in the south.
+It is less visited and consequently less crowded than its Tuscan neighbour.
+Assisi, Perugia, Orvieto, Spoleto and Gubbio are all Umbrian towns and you have probably heard of St Francis of Assisi – one of the best known saints.
+Consequently, the town of Assisi is the most visited place in Umbria.
+In particular visitors head for the Basilica of Saint Francis, a huge two storey church frescoed by leading medieval artists such as Giotto, Pietro Lorenzetti, Simone Martini and Cimabue.

-From the 1500’s to 1860, Umbria was ruled by the popes in Rome, most of whom were not noted for forward thinking economic policies when it came to developing their lands.
-Consequently the historic town centres of Umbria are often a throwback to the medieval and early Renaissance when the independent towns and city states of Italy flourished.
-As in Tuscany, the smaller towns that are worth visiting are too numerous to list.
+From the 1500’s to 1860, Umbria was ruled from Rome by the church and most popes were not noted for forward thinking economic policies.
+When it came to governing their lands they relied on the landowner class to extract as much as possible from the mainly agricultural economy and the peasant farmers who worked the land.
+Consequently the historic town centres of Umbria are often a throwback to the medieval and early Renaissance when the independent towns and city states of Italy still flourished.

 Tuscan Umbrian Border

-The Tuscany Umbria border has an incredible amount to offer the visitor: wonderful scenery; medieval hill towns and villages; Renaissance art; fantastic food and wines and easy access to most of the famous towns of central Italy (Cortona, Perugia, Assisi, Gubbio, Siena, Arezzo, Montepulciano, Urbino, Sansepolcro, Orvieto and Florence to name some of the larger places within easy reach.
+The Tuscany Umbria border has an incredible amount to offer the visitor.
+You can enjoy the wonderful scenery, visit hill towns, take in some Renaissance art and sample fantastic food and wines.
+You will have easy access to most of the famous places in central Italy.
+Cortona, Perugia, Assisi, Gubbio, Siena, Arezzo, Montepulciano, Urbino, Sansepolcro, Orvieto and Florence are all within easy reach.

-If you come to Italy to stay in one of our Umbrian or Tuscan villas, farmhouses or rental apartments, you are free to set the pace of your own holiday.
-You can spend all day sightseeing, throw in some leisure activities, or, relax around the villa by the pool, it’s up to you!
-No matter which of our Umbria or Tuscany villa lettings and rental apartments you choose, there will be a great place to eat nearby.
-The countryside of the Tuscan Umbrian border is also a wonderful place to walk, although, if you come in the hot summer months, you’ll have to start early!
+If you come to Italy to stay in one of our Umbrian or Tuscan villas, you are free to set the pace of your own holiday.
+You can spend all day sightseeing, throw in some leisure activities, or, relax around the villa by the pool, it’s up to you.
+The countryside of the Tuscan Umbrian border is also a wonderful place to walk, although, it is best the hot summer months unless you start early!
+You can find local walks in my book (Kindle edition) Circular Walks On The Tuscany Umbria Border

 Things To Do In Tuscany & Umbria

-As our Tuscany Umbria Blog develops, it will have lots of ideas for things do, great works of art to go and see, towns and markets to visit, restaurant reviews and more.
-We can also organise cooking classes, vineyard visits and walking trips on the Tuscany Umbria border.
+The Tuscany Umbria Blog has lots of ideas for things do.
+You’ll find great works of art to go and see, towns and markets to visit, restaurant reviews and more.